COASTAL CALLING | BFI Britain on Film & Outdoor Screenings

 This year the British Film Institute (BFI) is celebrating Britain on Film.
 Britain on Film is a three-year project led by the BFI, that reveals hidden histories and forgotten stories of people and places from the UK’s key film and TV archives.
 It is anchored by the BFI Player’s Film and TV Map of the UK, giving everybody in the UK free access to thousands of film and TV titles featuring where they live, grew up, or any place of interest in Britain.

-We are running two outdoor events in Cornwall a ‘surf’ themed event screened on beach with a retro party feel, with an added element of audience fun with inflatable palm trees!
-An open air free screening we are asking for contributions to Cornwall’s only media education charity.
-We’re going to be kicking off by showing how the oldies made waves, with 4 archive surfing shorts followed by the main feature of some more excitement on the seas with Pirates of the Caribbean: The Curse of the Black Pearl (2003).
+We are running two outdoor events in Cornwall to celebrate BFI Britain on Film.
+The first will be at the world famous music festival Boardmasters in Newquay between 11-noon on Friday 11th, Saturday 12th and Sunday 13th August.
+On Friday August 18th, We will be showing how the oldies made waves, with 4 archive surfing shorts followed by the main feature of some more excitement on the seas with Pirates of the Caribbean: The Curse of the Black Pearl (2003).
+This is preceded by a series of short films of which have been traced through the archive and are very rare pieces of history.
 This event is running at Kimberley Park in Falmouth at 20:30 on Friday August 18th.

 If you’re interested in finding out more about the BFI’s Britain on Film Initiative follow over to their page here.

 In celebration of Britain on Film, the BFI have launched an application where you can glimpse into the past and see what was filmed in the different areas of cornwall back in the day.
 From Sennen to Saltash, why not catch some of these fascinating archived gems on the BFIPlayer.

 As a quick teaser, check out this beautify preserved 1970s footage of Newquay’s Surfing Championship below.